 Delve into marine science and discover the vast biodiversity of the underwater realm aboard a 45-foot floating classroom, lab and home.

-Caribbean Tropical Marine Biology offers 3 marine science college credits through Lesley University.
+Caribbean Tropical Marine Biology offers 3 natural science college credits through Lesley University.
 Additionally, students have the opportunity to earn 5 hours of documented service hours and may pursue 6 certifications.